Log Building Fundamentals Workshop (Beginner Level)

 In beautiful Wakefield, QC (half hour from Ottawa/Gatineau), you will learn how to use a spud, draw knife, scribing tool, chainsaw and chisel to craft log buildings like cabins or saunas using traditional techniques.

 The workshop is 16 hours long and includes professional instruction and hands-on time to practice the techniques.
+It will be held outside.

-Students need to bring their own chainsaw and protective glasses.
-Other tools will be provided onsite.
 Looking forward to teaching you the fundamentals of log building so you can start crafting your own projects!

-Marie, Solan and Daniel
+Daniel, Marie, and Solan

-June 7-8, 2025 - 9-5pm each day.
+9-5pm each day.
 Spaces are limited to 12 students.
-Camping on the farm available upon request.

 Log Building Fundamentals